Provably Robust Detection of Out-of-distribution Data (almost) for free

 The 80M Tiny Images dataset has been retracted by the authors due to concerns over offensive class labels~\cite{Birhane_2021_WACV}.
-Since all prior work used this dataset, we used the dataset in order to compare \method{}'s performance to prior baselines.
-However, we support the decision of the community to move away from the use of 80M Tiny Images, so we also trained our CIFAR models using a downscaled version of OpenImages~v4~\cite{kuznetsova2020open} as a training out-distribution.
-We encourage the community to use the results in Table~\ref{Tab:OpenImagesResults} for future comparisons.
+We support the decision of the community to move away from the use of 80M Tiny Images, so we choose to train our CIFAR models using a downscaled version of OpenImages~v4~\cite{kuznetsova2020open} as a training out-distribution.
+However, since all prior work used this dataset, we present results on 80M Tiny Images here in order to compare \method{}'s performance to prior baselines.
+We encourage the community to use the results in Table~\ref{Tab:MainTable} for future comparisons.